What's Going On With Tesla Stock Today? - Tesla (NASDAQ:TSLA)

+- Investors are weighing weak China sales against the expansion of its U.S. Robotaxi service.

+- The market is reacting to NVIDIA's earnings.
+Learn how to time your next trade here →

-Tesla Inc TSLA shares are trading flat on Tuesday afternoon as investors digest recent conflicting headlines, ranging from a costly legal verdict and declining registrations in China to promising technological advancements and market expansions.
-Here’s what investors need to know.
+Shares of Tesla Inc TSLA are trading flat Wednesday morning as investors digest recent conflicting reports, from flagging weekly registrations in China to a major expansion of its autonomous ride-hailing service in Texas.

-TSLA stock is moving in positive territory.
-See if it is worth your attention here.

-What To Know: On the legal front, Tesla is facing a $243 million judgment in a case related to a fatal 2019 Autopilot crash.
-Court filings revealed that the company had previously rejected a $60 million settlement offer.
+What To Know: The electric vehicle maker is facing a complex picture in the critical Chinese market.
+Recent data showed new insurance registrations for Teslas in China dropped 27.5% year-over-year for the week of August 18-24.

+However, tempering this news is a more optimistic forecast from Deutsche Bank, which projects Tesla will deliver over 53,000 vehicles in China for the full month of August.
+While this would mark a 17% decline from the previous year, it represents a 29% surge compared to July, aided by the recent launch of a long-range Model 3+ sedan.

 How To Buy TSLA Stock